 The United Nations estimates that “about four billion people live in places that have no street names, no house numbers – in fact, nothing that constitutes a proper address".
 People who do not have a physical address lack access to essential services such as rapid emergency response to policing and medical needs, receiving post, applying for credit or registering to vote.

 nClude an impact startup based in South Africa - is more than aware of the dire consequences this can have on the social, economic, and political participation of residents in these unmapped areas.
-Siyanda Mthethwa, nClude Founder, has a personal attachment to the issue, because of his experiences being raised by his grandmother in Gingindlovu, a town in Uthungulu District Municipality in the KwaZulu-Natal province of South Africa.
+Siyanda Mthethwa, nClude Founder, has a personal attachment to the cause, as he was raised by his grandmother in Gingindlovu, a town in Uthungulu District Municipality in the KwaZulu-Natal province of South Africa.

 I have always regarded Gingindlovu as my home.
 Its people and the entire village brought me up.
 There is an African proverb that says: In an African village, every child is my child.
 I have always felt that this was true.
 Everyone looked out for me.
 I truly feel that I owe my village and its people an immense amount of debt.
 Their fighting spirit and resilience despite all adversity and poverty is the fire that keeps me going - says Siyanda Mthethwa.

 Siyanda and the nClude team wanted to develop a digital solution that would have a positive impact on developing countries and rural communities.
 They endeavoured to launch and implement a successful pilot project in Siyanda’s home village Gingindlovu. nClude reached out to Chimera Prime to build a digital mapping app that would locate and create addresses for households, clinics and other buildings.

 Siyanda Mthethwa and Krystian Sulek in South Africa rural area